 We begin with the history of Tom Graham’s parents, Rev. John T. and Mariah Thomas Graham.

 John Thomas Graham (1847 – 1892) was born 12 March, 1847 in Roland, Robeson Co, NC to Robert Graham and Mariah Thomas.
 John Thomas was the 7th of nine children.
 In the 1870 census, he lived in Robeson Co, NC with his parents, sister Margaret and older brother William.
+He left the family plantation sometime after the 1870 census, relocating in Texas, where he was licensed to preach by the Northwest Texas Conference of the Methodist Church.
 He married Adella Bourland, born in Sacramento, California, about 1876.
 In the 1880 census, John T Graham is living in Llano Co, Texas with wife Adella (1857 – 1942), Winnie B 3 and Alfa 4/12.
-He is a Methodist minister at the time.
+He is a listed as a Methodist minister at the time.
 In the 1900 census, John T Graham is living in Guadalupe Co, TX with Altha 20, Robert 18, Hubbard 16, Mary 13, Abbie 11, Tom 8, Burdett 6 and Louise 1.
-It is said that all of the children went to college, several at Southwestern University in Georgetown, Texas.
+It is said that all of the children went to college, the majority at Southwestern University in Georgetown, Texas (a Methodist University).
+I presume that they received support from the Methodist Conference.
+Reverend John T Graham passed down to his descendants hand written records of the family geneology, but the original hand written documents have been lost according to grandson Charles Graham, who shared his noted with me in 1990.

 Memoirs from the West Texas Annual: Rev. John T Graham was born March 12, 1847 in Cumberland Co, NC.
 He was licensed to preach Feb 1, 1873 by the Quarterly Conference of Rockvale Circuit, Northwest Texas Conference, Rev Wm Mark being the presiding elder.
 In November of the same year he was admitted on trial into the Northwest Texas Conference.
 He came to the West Texas Conference in the division of territory by the general conference of 1882.
 He was ordained deacon by Bishop Pierce, Nov 14, 1875, and elder by Bishop Wightman Dec 9, 1877.
 Brother Graham served the following charges: